roxel/hand-gesture-opencv/README.md

 ======================================

 * Done using OpenCV in Python 3
-* Project is an attempt to detect same gestures as [https://support.getmyo.com/hc/en-us/articles/202647853](Myo EMG tracking device) detects.
+* Project is an attempt to detect same gestures as [Myo EMG tracking device](https://support.getmyo.com/hc/en-us/articles/202647853) detects.

 Based on [lzane/Fingers-Detection-using-OpenCV-and-Python](https://github.com/lzane/Fingers-Detection-using-OpenCV-and-Python):